chaoyuhao/AnomalyR1/README.md

 ---

+## Notification 🎉

+We will be implementing a thorough, more innovative, and more logical comprehensive update covering everything from the code framework to partial design ideas and the paper.
+Please look forward to its release before **August**.

 ## Introduction

 This project presents an industrial anomaly detection framework built upon the VLM-R1 and Qwen2.5VL-3b multimodal foundation models.
 It is designed to support visual-language reasoning and anomaly interpretation for industrial imagery, enabling precise and context-aware multimodal queries.